ebenryanmallory/strata-theme/site/content/post/svg-animation-inspiration.md

 <p data-height="400" data-theme-id="0" data-slug-hash="BdEOKW" data-default-tab="result" data-user="ebenryanmallory" data-embed-version="2" data-pen-title="Handwriting: SVG animation" class="codepen">See the Pen <a href="https://codepen.io/ebenryanmallory/pen/BdEOKW/">Handwriting: SVG animation</a> by Eben Mallory (<a href="https://codepen.io/ebenryanmallory">@ebenryanmallory</a>) on <a href="https://codepen.io">CodePen</a>.</p>

-Don’t be afraid to hit rerun if you didn’t missed it!
+Don’t be afraid to hit rerun if you  missed it!

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>